Piazzalab/sshicstuff/README.md

 - Compute the contacts coverage for each capture oligo.
 - Output some statistics about the contacts with defined cis/trans region, intra/inter chromosomal regions.
 - Normalize the contacts with those of a reference sample.
-- Normalise contacts of ssdna probes with those of dsdna control probes.
+- Normalize contacts of ssdna probes with those of dsdna control probes.
 - Create 4C like profiles for each probe (ssdna and dsdna).
 - Bin the probe contacts with the genome at different resolutions.
 - Aggregate the contacts around the centromeres and telomeres.